treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/Pi0w_LCD_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio2.md

 Luckily, the LCD display is already set up to impressively, efficiently read pixel data from memory and show it on screen courtesy of [juj/fbcp-ili9341](https://github.com/juj/fbcp-ili9341); I just have to write the right pixel data to memory for it to read and display, ideally at, like, 60hz/fps.\
 I need to use the kernel's frame buffer device, which is an API that knows the right physical registers in memory hardware to write color values for each pixel.\

+For viewing images utilizing the frame buffer, [fbi-improved](https://www.nongnu.org/fbi-improved/) does the trick.\
+For watching videos utilizing the frame buffer, [mplayer](http://www.mplayerhq.hu/design7/documentation.html) does the trick.